codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 ### _locateCheckable

-Find a checkbox by providing human readable text:
+Find a checkbox by providing human-readable text:

 ```js
 this.helpers['WebDriver']._locateCheckable('I agree with terms and conditions').then // ...